Administrative & Support Staff Opportunities

 Breadcrumb

-Hours: Monday – Friday, occasional evening and weekend hours will be required.
+Hours: Monday – Friday, some evening and weekend work

 Position Duties and Responsibilities

-• Support all recruitment efforts by leading on-campus or virtual information sessions, fielding phone calls, welcoming walk-in visitors, responding to general inquiries, and leading campus tours when necessary.
+• Support all on-campus/virtual efforts by leading on-campus/virtual information sessions, fielding phone calls, responding to emails, welcoming walk-in visitors, answering general inquiries, and leading campus tours as necessary

 • Maintains high level of knowledge and awareness of higher education trends and college policies